 Proper Periodontal Maintenance Procedures

 if you’re currently undergoing periodontal treatments or procedures, you probably recognize that proper periodontal maintenance is an integral component of combating gum disease.
-Much like other chronic conditions such as diabetes or heart disease, constant monitoring by your periodontist is necessary to ensure that the disease stays inactive.
-While initial treatments will help stabilize and even slow the spread of gum disease it will never be cured, and this is why performing proper maintenance is such an essential part of your oral care routine for as long as you have teeth.
+Much like other chronic conditions such as diabetes or heart disease, constant monitoring by Dr. Gregg McKenzie — your Columbia, SC periodontist — is necessary to ensure that the disease stays inactive.
+While initial treatments will help stabilize and even slow the spread of gum disease, it will never be cured That is why performing proper periodontal maintenance is such an essential part of your oral care routine.

 Just as regular brushing and flossing helps prevent the buildup of tartar on your teeth, following proper periodontal maintenance procedures will improve the health of your gums.
 After undergoing periodontal treatment we recommend routine periodontal cleanings about four times a year.
 This allows your periodontist to examine the depths of your periodontal pockets and remove any plaque or tartar present along the gum line.
 Your maintenance appointment will typically include the following: